Yulong97/Yulong97.github.io/index.md

 <h1>About Me</h1>

 <p>
   My name is Yulong Liu (<b>刘宇龙</b>), I am interested in the connection of the virtual world and physical reality.
-The complexity of nature always fascinated and inspired me to explore and discover.
-Now I am a Ph.D student supervised by <a href="http://ap.polyu.edu.hk/ychai/">Prof. Yang CHAI</a> at PolyU (HK) and <a href="https://faculty.sustech.edu.cn/yet/en/">Prof. Terry Tao YE</a> at SUSTech (China).
+The complexity of nature always inspired me to delve deeper and uncover its mysteries.
+Currently, I am a Ph.D student supervised by <a href="http://ap.polyu.edu.hk/ychai/">Prof. Yang CHAI</a> at PolyU (HK) and <a href="https://faculty.sustech.edu.cn/yet/en/">Prof. Terry Tao YE</a> at SUSTech (China).
 My current research topics include e-textile devices, battery-less sensing and in-sensor computing.
 </p>

 <p>